Cybersecurity firm: Booting hackers a complex chore

 “We continue to learn about new victims almost every day.
 I still think that we’re still in the early days of really understanding the scope of the threat-actor activity,” said Carmakal.

+During a Senate confirmation hearing on Tuesday, national intelligence director nominee Avril Haines said she's not yet been fully briefed on the campaign but noted that the Department of Homeland Security has deemed it “a grave risk” to government systems, critical infrastructure and the private sector and “it does seem to be extraordinary in its nature and its scope.”

-The public has not heard much about who exactly was compromised because many victims still can’t figure out what the attackers have done and thus “may not feel they have an obligation to report on it.”
+The public has not heard much about who exactly was compromised because many victims still can’t figure out what the attackers have done and thus “may not feel they have an obligation to report on it,” said Carmakal.

 “This threat actor is so good, so sophisticated, so disciplined, so patient and so elusive that it’s just hard for organizations to really understand what the scope and impact of the intrusions are.
 But I can assure you there are a lot of victims beyond what has been made public to date,” Carmakal said.